 Thesis and Argument Development – 2pts

 This means there are a total of 7 points up for grabs.
-Remember to have a well-rounded essay that uses all of the techniques in order to maximize your chances of getting a high score.
 Having a strong argument with a well-supported thesis is just as important as analyzing the key historical and literary elements.
 Having a firm understanding of the format and purpose of the DBQ makes it easier to strategize ways to ace it.

-8 Quick Tips for Writing an Awesome DBQ
+8 Student Strategies for Writing an Awesome DBQ

 Here is a list of useful tips to make your essay better: